Push to make Child Victims Act permanent

 “Survivors need time to be able to understand what happened,” said Polenberg.
 “Sexual abuse, I think, is quite unlike other kinds of crimes in that sense.
 There is pressure, there is shame, there’s a lack of understanding about what the law is, and to be able to have the time they need to come forward and get the help they need, especially to seek justice in a court.”

-Rosenthal will be trying to get this bill passed in the new legislative session which begins in January.
+Rosenthal will be trying to get the bill passed in the new legislative session, which begins in January.